Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

    | Baker uses the new stake               |                                         | ✓              |
    +----------------------------------------+-----------------------------------------+----------------+

-When a baker **decreases the staked amount**, the change will need *2 + bakerCooldownEpochs* epochs to take effect.
-The change becomes visible on the chain as soon as the transaction is included in a block, it can be consulted through ``concordium-client account show bakerAccount``:
+When a baker **decreases the staked amount**, the change requires a 21 day cool-down to take effect.
+The change becomes visible on the chain at the next :ref:`pay day<glossary-pay-day>` after the cool-down ends when the transaction is included in a block. it can be consulted through ``concordium-client account show bakerAccount``:

 .. code-block:: console